 What’s not to love about Rosendale?
 If you’ve ever visited this small upstate Hudson Valley town, you’ll realize that living in Rosendale isn’t just about settling on a location; it’s a way of life.
 There’s always new and exciting things going on in this small community and most are done with such passion and vigor that you can’t help but feel inspired and touched by this town’s culture and ideals.
-The rural community of 6,000+ residents may be on the small side, but they have a big voice- and people have traveled near and far to hear what Rosendale’s community members have to say.
-Here, there’s a passion to learn, to grow and to experience nature as it was intended to be.
-There’s a forward thinking progressivism that many other towns can only hope to strive to attain and a responsibility to preserving this way of live and to preserving the land on which the town sits.
+This rural community of just under 6,000 residents may be on the smaller side, but they have a big voice — and people have traveled near and far to hear what Rosendale’s community members have to say.
+Here, there’s a passion to learn, to grow and to experience nature as it was intended.
+There’s a forward thinking progressivism that many other towns can only hope to strive to attain and a responsibility to preserve this way of life as well as the land on which the town sits.
 There’s plenty of reasons to live in Rosendale, and it seems that the list continues to grow longer with every passing year.

-So are you thinking of checking out Rosendale and experiencing first-hand the awesome community vibe that it has going on?
-There’s plenty of reasons why we think you shouldn’t waste a second, and get yourself to Rosendale now, but for now we will start simply with 9 Reasons to Live In & Love Rosendale NY!
+Are you thinking of checking out Rosendale, and experiencing first-hand its awesome community vibe?
+There’s plenty of reasons why you should get yourself to Rosendale now, but we’ll just start with 9 Reasons to Live In & Love Rosendale NY!

 #1: Rosendale’s Culture & Forward Thinking Community Values

-Rosendale is a town that prides itself on providing quality leisure activities, educational programs and great resources to benefit its residents minds, bodies and health.
+Rosendale is a town that prides itself on providing quality leisure activities, educational programs and great resources to benefit its residents’ minds, bodies and health.
 Providing educational and cultural learning experiences that promote forward thinking and the betterment of the community and their shared values, Rosendale offers its residents much more than many other towns often provide.
-The Rosendale theatre in itself is also a symbol of Rosendale’s residents’ dedication to preserving history and enhancing their community through film, music, performing arts, diversity and more.
-Don’t expect this marquee to list only the latest brain-dead blockbusters here though- in 2010, the Rosendale Theatre Collective was able to purchase the theatre on Main Street and since then, this non-profit has been expanding their programming and events to extend a range of culturally or environmentally significant indie films, lectures and so much more.
-You’re not coming here to leave behind your troubles with some routine comedy blockbuster hit- you’re coming to the Rosendale theatre to open your mind and learn.
+For example, the Rosendale Theatre is a symbol of residents’ dedication to preserving history and enhancing their community through film, music, performing arts, diversity and more.
+In 2010, the Rosendale Theatre Collective was able to purchase the theatre on Main Street and since then, this non-profit has been expanding their programming and events to extend a range of culturally or environmentally significant indie films, lectures and so much more.
+When you step into the Rosendale Theatre, you’re coming to open your mind and learn.

 #2: Rosendale’s Iconic ( Yet Largely Unknown) Claim to Fame

 Did you know that Rosendale’s claim to fame was staked long before you may have started recently hearing about this small upstate town?
-Due to it’s increasing popularity amongst Brooklynites moving away from the city, more and more people are learning that Rosendale has connections to some of the most prominent American landmarks in the whole entire country.
+Due to its increasing popularity amongst Brooklynites moving away from the city, more and more people are learning that Rosendale has connections to some of the most prominent American landmarks in the whole entire country.
 In the 19th century, a naturally occurring form of cement was discovered from mining deposits of dolostone rock right here in Rosendale and was aptly named Rosendale Cement (and actually, the same naturally occurring cement found in other areas of the state or country are still classified and referred to as ‘Rosendale’ cement!)
-This natural cement was found to be more durable than any other of its kind, which peaked interest the world round, and therefore, was highly sought after for construction usage.
-So where did this Rosendale cement end up you ask?
-Well, only on some of the country’s greatest and most iconic places, including the Brooklyn Bridge, Erie Canal, the Capitol Building and as the base of the Statue of Liberty!
-As the years have passed, with our culture becoming more and more time-focused, Rosendale cement’s popularity has declined because despite it being one of the strongest known types of cement, people today simply don’t have the time to wait for the cement to cure for a month (as the process requires).
+This natural cement was found to be more durable than any other of its kind, which piqued interest around the world and as such, became highly sought after for construction usage.
+This Rosendale cement ended up on some of the country’s greatest and most iconic places, including the Brooklyn Bridge, Erie Canal, the Capitol Building and as the base of the Statue of Liberty!
 If you’re interested in learning more about Rosendale cement and the history that surrounds it, you can find it at the original cement plants that have been preserved in the Snyder Estate Natural Historic District, located just outside the village on Route 213 in Rosendale.

 #3: The Rosendale Train Trestle and Expansion of the Wallkill Valley Rail Trail

 If participating in beautiful outdoor activities is your passion, Rosendale aims to indulge you, and the town seems to continually be adding new ways to do so.
-In 2013, the former railroad trestle, that soars high above the center of the town, was reopened as a public pedestrian walkway, allowing you to take in the sights of Rosendale like never before with a bird's eye view.
+In 2013, the former railroad trestle that soars high above the center of the town was reopened as a public pedestrian walkway, allowing you to take in the sights of Rosendale like never before with a bird's eye view.
 The Rosendale Trestle was originally constructed by the Wallkill Valley Railroad to connect the original rail line from New Paltz to Kingston.
-At the time the trestle was opened in 1872, it was the highest bridge span in the United States, rising 150 feet over the Rondout Creek.
+When the trestle opened in 1872, it was the highest bridge span in the United States, rising 150 feet over the Rondout Creek.
 The rail line closed in 1977, after many years of safety concerns, and remained vacant after a few unsuccessful attempts to turn the trestle into a bungee-jumping platform.
 Since being reopened in 2013 as an extension of the Wallkill Valley Rail Trail, hundreds of residents and visitors get to enjoy the striking views of Rosendale and Joppenbergh Mountain as they traverse the Wallkill Valley Rail Trail from New Paltz.
-After the completion of trails in the Williams Lake Project, the Wallkill Valley Rail Trail will then span continually from New Paltz, through the new Williams Lake and terminate at the end of the line in Kingston, following the complete path that used to be run by trains so many years ago.
+Since the completion of trails in the Williams Lake Project, the Wallkill Valley Rail Trail now spans continually from New Paltz, through the new Williams Lake and terminates at the end of the line in Kingston, following its historic path once ran by trains so many years ago.

 #4: The Soon-to-Be, Brand New Williams Lake Resort & Spa